enzo-project/enzo-e/doc/source/tutorial/getting_started.rst

 configuring and compiling the code, and running a sample test problem.

-Other pages are available for helping to get started on specific architectures, including the "Comet" supercomputer at San Diego Supercomputing Center (SDSC), and the NSF Petascale supercomputer "Blue Waters" at the National Center for Supercomputing Applications (NCSA).
+Other pages are available for helping to get started on specific architectures, including the "Frontera" supercomputer at TACC and the "Pleiades" supercomputer at NASA.

 .. toctree::
    :maxdepth: 1

-   getting_started_comet
+   getting_started_pleiades
-   getting_started_blue_waters
+   getting_started_frontera

 Downloading
 ===========